cloudfoundry/notifications/README.md

 ### Client Configurations
 #### Send Notifications
-Notifications requires specific client configurations for sending messages to individual users, users in a specific space and arbitrary email addresses.
-To send non-critical notifications, notifdications.write scope is required.
+The following client configurations are needed for sending messages to individual users, users in a specific space and arbitrary email addresses.

+To send non-critical notifications, notifications.write scope is required.
 Sending critical notifications requires critical_notifications.write scope.
 To send notifications to an arbitrary email address requires emails.write scope.

 ```yaml
 notifications-client-name: